AlessandroBertozzi/GTVO/development/01/informal-competency-questions.md

 CQ_1.2

 ### Question
-Return the vocabulary name that contains the term `discipline_a`.
+Return the vocabulary name that contains the term `term_a`.

 ### Expected outcome
 The name of the vocabulary.